 10:00 AM - 6:00 PM 10:00 AM - 6:00 PM 10:00 AM - 6:00 PM 10:00 AM - 6:00 PM 10:00 AM - 6:00 PM 10:00 AM - 4:00 PM 11:00 AM - 4:00 PM

-Dr. Kim Nguyen and Associates in Maplewood Lenscrafters have been serving the Maplewood community for over 7 years.
+Our optometrists service the Maplewood community for all their eye care needs.
 We provide comprehensive eye exams using the latest technology, the Clarifye exam.
 We provide management and treatment for dry eye, eye diseases and infections.
 In addition, we specialize in various contact lens fittings.
 We are committed to provide our patients with the highest quality and compassionate care.
 We look forward to see you and your family for your next eye exam.

 - Contact Lens Examination